 There’s also lovely, quiet decor on many of the homes throughout town – try to take a drive through some of the neighborhoods at night to see some sweet Christmas charm.

 Prior to Christmas is one of the truly major Catholic holidays here, Our Lady of Guadalupe Day, on December 12.

-It is a notable day for honoring the Virgin Mary.
+It is a notable day in Mexico for honoring the Virgin Mary.
 Many churches and other entities gather to create processions that make their way through town, and to their various places of worship.

 January in Cozumel – New Year’s & Three Kings’ Day